MarisaKirisame/Adapton.ocaml/README.md

             % make small-pldi2014-benchmarks

+    * for the impatient (similar to above except 1% of the input sizes, not run in parallel)

+            % make tiny-pldi2014-benchmarks

-    Note the larger benchmark will take a good part of a day to complete, whereas the smaller benchmark will take a few hours.
+    Note the larger benchmark will take a good part of a day to complete, whereas the smaller benchmark will take a few hours, and the tiny benchmark takes a few minutes.
 Results will be written to `Results/BenchmarkAdapton/*pldi2014-benchmarks-*/{lazy,batch,swap,switch}/summary` for a HTML or text summary of the results, in particular, look under the _incremental_ columns:

                                     Adapton |                         EagerTotalOrder
                                 incremental |                             incremental